 Anti-inflammatory Medications That are not Steroidal (NSAIDs)

-Moderate discomfort may be relieved with over-the-counter pain medications such as ibuprofen (Advil), naproxen (Aleve), and aspirin.
+Moderate discomfort can be used with non-steroid pain relievers such as ibuprofen, naproxen, aspirin.

 Relaxants of the Muscles

-Your doctor may consider giving a muscle relaxant, such as cyclobenzaprine.
+Your doctor may consider giving you muscle relaxants for moderate pain such as cyclobenzaprine.

 Treatment with Physical Therapy